ChrisAkridge/IronArc/Documentation/Specification.md

 - void: Used in return types, this indicates a hardware call that returns no value.
 - ptr: A pointer to a memory address.

+#### Hardware Call Errors

+If an error occurs during a hardware call, a HardwareError error is raised (see Error Handling below).
+Hardware devices can use whichever error code and message they wish to signify the error.

 #### Interrupts
 An interrupt is a named event with optional information raised by a hardware device.
 Interrupts can be used to notify the virtual machine that an event has occurred, and provide information about the event itself.